Take a mind-blowing tour of historic, cultural and modern Japan

 Ever-welcoming and always fascinating, Japan is a land of ancient cultures, austere traditions and groundbreaking technology.
 Experience the best that this diverse country has to offer from the excitement of lively Tokyo to the sacred resting places of shoguns at Nikko.
 Feast on local delights at a Takayama market, make a sobering visit to the Hiroshima Peace Park and explore magnificent Kyoto temples.
 Discover ancient castles, lush countryside and fascinating feudal history on this authentic travel adventure.
 If you pack a good sense of humour and leave all inhibitions behind, the Land of the Rising Sun rarely disappoints.

-This trip affords you a good balance of included activities and free time, with plenty of optional activities to keep you busy and a helpful leader to steer you in the right direction
+This trip is a great balance of included activities in each destination and plenty of free time for other optional fun, all backed by a helpful leader to steer you in the right direction of the best experiences.

 Trip search is unavailable.

 There are currently no scheduled departures on our Japan: Land of the Rising Sun trip.
 If you are interested in other trips in the region visit one of the links below.

 1. A 14 day Japan Rail Pass is included in the price of your trip (validated on Day 2).
 For those wishing to stay and travel longer in Japan, an Japan Rail Pass Extension (total 21 days) is available.

 2. A Single Supplement is currently not available for this trip due to limited rooms at many of our properties.

 3. Due to the rapid increase in tourism in Japan and in the lead up to the 2020 Tokyo Olympics it has been necessary to go outside our traditional tour leader sources.
 As a result our passionate, professional and trained tour leaders may be local Japanese or long term foreign residents in Japan.